takeshimg92/takeshimg92.github.io/_posts/2024-05-16-collisions.md

+---
+layout: post
-# Reinventing the wheel: simulating collisions
+title: "Reinventing the wheel: simulating collisions"
+author: "Alessandro Morita"
+categories: posts
+tags: [physics,mechanics,simulation,cg,computer graphics]
+image: collision-simulation.jpg
+---

 I am not a game designer; I have never used any engines such as Unity, nor have I done any 3D modeling before.
 Buuuuut....